 Possibly related to the general benefits in liver pathology (usually chronic hepatitis), increased muscular glucose uptake has been noted in a rat model of liver cirrhosis which has spurred human research.
 In persons with chronic hepatitis C and insulin resistance given BCAA supplementation (12.45g after breakfast and dinner and one before sleep) was able to improve insulin sensitivity (Matsuda; no change in HOMA-IR) in a subset of the sample who also benefitted with reduced HbA1c; this did not occur in all persons.

-Possible benefit to insulin sensitivity and muscular glucose uptake in persons with hepatitis, but it appears to be unreliable
+There appear to be possible benefits to insulin sensitivity and muscular glucose uptake in people with hepatitis, but this affect appears to be unreliable

 Serum BCAAs appear to be elevated in the fasted state in both obesity and when investigating dietary intake of insulin sensitive and resistant persons (resistance also associated with higher fasting BCAA intake and improvement upon weight loss is correlated with normalization of BCAA metabolism) there do not appear to be large dietary differences.